Mike O'Callaghan: Early life

 Born in La Crosse, Wisconsin, O'Callaghan later moved to Sparta, where his family subsistence farmed.
 He lied about his age to join the U.S. Marine Corps, at the age of 16 and served from 1946 to 1948.

 He attended Boise Junior College and joined the U.S. Air Force in 1950 and served as an intelligence operator in the Aleutian Islands.
 O'Callaghan was transferred to the U.S. Army in 1952 to see combat and lost part of his left leg after being hit by a mortar round during a battle in the Korean War.
 He was awarded the Silver Star and Bronze Star and returned to the United States.

-O'Callaghan resumed his college studies at the University of Idaho in Moscow and completed his bachelor's and master's degree in education in 1956, then became a high school teacher and boxing coach in Nevada.
+O'Callaghan resumed his college studies at the University of Idaho in Moscow, where he was a member of Tau Kappa Epsilon fraternity, and completed his bachelor's and master's degree in education in 1956, then became a high school teacher and boxing coach in Nevada.
 He was U.S. Senator Harry Reid's history teacher at Basic High School in Henderson and later promoted Reid's political career.
 From 1961 to 1963, he was the chief probation officer and director of court services for Clark County.